Section Two: Using Disability Services and Accommodations

 The Procedures to Resolve Complaints Regarding Harassment and Discrimination (Board Policy 4640) may be obtained:

-In the event that the District or Chancellor's Office due process procedures are deemed unsatisfactory, or if an individual wishes to, he or she may pursue recourse at any point by filing with the Office for Civil Rights/San Francisco, U.S Department of Education, in accordance with procedures available via the website at www.ed.gov/ocr.
+In the event that the FHDA District or State Chancellor's Office due process procedures are deemed unsatisfactory, or if an individual wishes to, he or she may pursue recourse at any point by filing with the Office for Civil Rights/San Francisco, U.S Department of Education, in accordance with procedures available via the website at www.ed.gov/ocr.